-3GPP(H.263 and AMR)
+H.263

-More camera features
+More VGA camera features

 The camera has full automatic exposure control that selects the optimal exposure time needed to get an excellent picture.
+When operating the viewfinder, the camera adjusts the exposure time.

 The lighting conditions found indoors and outdoors may differ significantly.
 This may give rise to false colours in photographs.
-To compensate for this, the 1.3 mega pixel CCD camera is equipped with automatic white balance.
+To compensate for this, the VGA camera is equipped with automatic white balance.
 This feature automatically adjusts for different lighting environments in order to produce images with correct colours under most conditions.